-I mean, they arent really my ”thing”; but being obsessed in everything paranormal or weird, I just can’t help myself.
+I mean, they aren’t really my ”thing”; but being obsessed with everything paranormal or weird, I just can’t help myself.
 It just feels wrong for me to turn down a doll when offered.
-Maybe its because of their resemblance to an actual human that gives in an instant connection, somehow?
-I don’t know; but I kinda feel like it’s my obligation or responsibility to take care on these little people.
-Give them a home to save them from being turfed out in the rubbish, as so many items have been destined to, had I not acepted the offer.
+Maybe it’s because of their resemblance to an actual human that gives in an instant connection, somehow?
+I don’t know, but I kinda feel like it’s my obligation or responsibility to take care of these little people.
+Give them a home to save them from being turfed out in the rubbish, as so many items have been destined to, had I not accepted the offer.

 I never pay for haunted objects.
 If someone offers me an item and expects nothing in return, it does go a long way in giving a little validation and credibility to their story and that they aren’t just trying to cash in, take the piss or gain something from it.

 These two joined the family today.
 I was contacted recently by a woman in Mt Wellington, that was desperate to get rid of them.
 She couldn’t look at or even touch them, explaining that they made her feel physically sick.
 She couldn’t tell me why they had such an affect on her, but I could tell by her tone and mannerisms that she was very relieved to see them go.

 The bigger one is quite exquisite in her detail.